HestHub/nix-config/blog.md

 ...
 ```

-5 seconds later, the nix shell is ready to go:
+5 seconds later, the nix-shell is ready to go:

 ``` shell
 [nix-shell:~]$ echo {} | jq .